 Communication can be hard at the best of times, especially when you are grappling with different time zones.
 Early on it's advantageous to over-communicate as it reassures your colleagues back at HQ that you are doing the right things.
 A few years into our Australian journey we make sure we have a number of scheduled and unscheduled discussions each week with our overseas colleagues.

 It is not always possible to partner with someone you have previously worked with and for many businesses the best strategy is to pursue strategic acquisitions in key global markets.

 For example, we helped Carousel Logistics, a personalised logistics provider, identify an opportunity to merge with a like-minded German company called LSi Logistik.
 This has enabled the combined Group to significantly increase the scale and quality of its service network across Europe and so offer an even better solution to existing and new prospective clients around the world.

-At Livingbridge we have an in-house Insight team who can help portfolio companies identify and source international acquisitions, and we have extensive experience of driving synergies from new mergers and executing successful integration plans.
+At Livingbridge we have an in-house growth acceleration team who can help portfolio companies identify and source international acquisitions, and we have extensive experience of driving synergies from new mergers and executing successful integration plans.
 This is key as finding an acquisition is only the start of the story; really driving value from the combined company is what ensures success in a new geographic location whether it’s down the road or on the other side of the world.

 We understand that trust and alignment are critical with any business partnership, be that choosing a private equity partner, acquiring a company or setting up a new office organically in a different geography.